Avail Personal Loans for Holiday ✓ up to 55 Lakhs ✓ Quick Disbursal ✓ Minimum Documentation!

 Aakash Jain

-June hosts global events like World Environment Day (5 June) and International Yoga Day (21 June), which are observed worldwide but are not public holidays in India.
+A: June hosts global observances like World Environment Day (5 June) and International Yoga Day (21 June), which are observed worldwide.
+These are observances and not public or bank holidays in India.

-Yes, YMA Day on 15 June 2026 is observed as a state-specific bank holiday in Mizoram, but banks in other states remain open.
+A: Yes, YMA Day on 15 June 2026 is observed as a state-specific bank holiday in Mizoram.
+Banks in other states remain operational, subject to local RBI holiday schedules.

-The total number of public holidays in India in 2026 varies by state.
+A: The total number of public holidays in India in 2026 varies by state.
 Central Government holidays are limited, while state-specific holidays add several more days throughout the year.
+There is no single nationwide holiday count applicable across all states.

 View More